Subasri23Hub/counterfactual-reality-engine/README.md

-# 🚀 Counterfactual Reality Engine
+#  Counterfactual Reality Engine!

 An AI-powered system that simulates **alternate realities ("what-if" scenarios)** using structured reasoning and a **single optimized LLM call**.

 ---

-## 🧠 What This Project Does
+##  What This Project Does

 This application takes a hypothetical scenario like: